 Coulomb's law is written in the form:

-If a point charge is placed in a medium with a relative permittivity e, different from vacuum, the Coulomb force will decrease by a factor of e.
+If a point charge is placed in a medium with a relative permittivity e other than vacuum, the Coulomb force will decrease by a factor of e.

-According to Coulomb's law, two point charges of 1 C each, at a distance of 1 m in vacuum, interact with the force
+According to Coulomb's law, two point charges of 1 C each, at a distance of 1 m in vacuum, interact with a force

-It can be seen from this estimate that a charge of 1 Coulomb is a very large value.
+From this estimate, it can be seen that a charge of 1 Coulomb is a very large quantity.

-Using the example of the forces of interaction of an electron and a proton in the nucleus, it can be shown that the electrostatic force of interaction of particles is greater than the gravitational force by about 39 orders of magnitude.
-However, the electrostatic forces of interaction of macroscopic bodies (generally electrically neutral) are determined only by very small excess charges located on them, and therefore are not large in comparison with gravitational forces, which depend on the mass of the bodies.
+Using the example of the forces of interaction between an electron and a proton in a nucleus, it can be shown that the electrostatic force of interaction between particles is greater than the gravitational force by about 39 orders of magnitude.
+However, the electrostatic forces of interaction of macroscopic bodies (generally electrically neutral) are determined only by very small excess charges located on them, and therefore are not large in comparison with gravitational forces that depend on the mass of the bodies.

 Consider a system of two positive point charges q1 and q2.

-We will find where the third charge should be placed so that it is in equilibrium, as well as determine the magnitude and sign of this charge.
+Let's find at what point the third charge should be placed so that it is in equilibrium, and also determine the magnitude and sign of this charge.

 Static equilibrium occurs when the geometric (vector) sum of the forces acting on the body is zero.

-The point at which the forces acting on the third charge q3 can compensate each other is on the straight line between the charges.
+The point at which the forces acting on the third charge q3 can cancel each other is on the line between the charges.

-In this case, the charge q3 can be either positive or negative.
-In the first case, the repulsive forces are compensated, in the second, the forces of attraction.
+In this case, the charge q3 can be both positive and negative.
+In the first case, the repulsive forces are compensated, in the second, the attractive forces.

-Taking into account Coulomb's law, the static balance of charges will be in the case:
+Taking into account Coulomb's law, the static equilibrium of charges will be in the case of:

-The balance of the charge q3 does not depend on either its magnitude or the sign of the charge.
+The equilibrium of the charge q3 does not depend on its value or on the sign of the charge.

 When the charge q3 changes, both the attractive forces (q3 positive) and the repulsive forces (q3 negative) change equally

-By solving the quadratic equation for x, we can show that a charge of any sign and magnitude will be in equilibrium at a point at a distance x1 from the charge q1:
+By solving the quadratic equation for x, it can be shown that a charge of any sign and magnitude will be in equilibrium at a point at a distance x1 from the charge q1:

 Let us find out whether the position of the third charge will be stable or unstable.

-(In case of stable equilibrium, the body, taken out of the equilibrium position, returns to it; in case of unstable balance, it moves away from it)
+(In stable equilibrium, the body, taken out of the equilibrium position, returns to it, in unstable equilibrium, it moves away from it)

 With a horizontal displacement, the repulsive forces F31, F32 change due to a change in the distances between the charges, returning the charge to the equilibrium position.

-With a horizontal displacement, the balance of the charge q3 is stable.
+With a horizontal displacement, the charge equilibrium q3 is stable.

-With vertical displacement, the resultant of F31, F32 pushes q3
+With vertical displacement, the resultant F31, F32 pushes out q3

 Go to page:

-In electrostatics, one of the fundamental is Coulomb's law.
-It is used in physics to determine the force of interaction between two stationary point charges or the distance between them.
-This is a fundamental law of nature that does not depend on any other laws.
+In electrostatics, Coulomb's law is one of the fundamental ones.
+It is used in physics to determine the force of interaction between two fixed point charges or the distance between them.
+It is a fundamental law of nature that does not depend on any other laws.
 Then the shape of the real body does not affect the magnitude of the forces.
-In this article, we will explain simple language Coulomb's law and its application in practice.
+In this article, we will tell plain language Coulomb's law and its application in practice.

 Discovery history

 Sh.O.
-Pendant in 1785 for the first time experimentally proved the interactions described by the law.
+Coulomb in 1785 for the first time experimentally proved the interactions described by the law.
 In his experiments, he used a special torsion balance.
-However, back in 1773 it was proved by Cavendish, using the example of a spherical capacitor, that there is no electric field inside the sphere.
-This indicated that the electrostatic forces change depending on the distance between the bodies.
-More precisely, the square of the distance.
+However, back in 1773, Cavendish proved, using the example of a spherical capacitor, that there is no electric field inside the sphere.
+This suggested that electrostatic forces change depending on the distance between the bodies.
+To be more precise - the square of the distance.
 Then his research was not published.
-Historically, this discovery was named after Coulomb, the same name is also given to the value in which the charge is measured.
+Historically, this discovery was named after Coulomb, and the quantity in which the charge is measured has a similar name.

-The definition of Coulomb's law reads: In a vacuumF interaction of two charged bodies is directly proportional to the product of their moduli and inversely proportional to the square of the distance between them.
+The definition of Coulomb's law is: in a vacuumF interaction of two charged bodies is directly proportional to the product of their modules and inversely proportional to the square of the distance between them.

-The formula for the Coulomb rule looks like this:
+The formula for Coulomb's rule looks like this:

-Designation of letters: q is the amount of charge, r is the distance between them, k is the coefficient, depends on the selected system of units.
+Designation of letters: q - charge value, r - distance between them, k - coefficient, depends on the chosen system of units.

 The value of the charge q can be conditionally positive or conditionally negative.
-This division is very arbitrary.
+This division is very conditional.
 When bodies come into contact, it can be transmitted from one to another.
-Hence it follows that one and the same body can have a charge different in magnitude and sign.
-A point charge is a charge or a body whose dimensions are much smaller than the distance of possible interaction.
+It follows that the same body can have a charge of different magnitude and sign.
+A point charge is such a charge or a body whose dimensions are much smaller than the distance of possible interaction.

-It should be borne in mind that the environment in which the charges are located affects the F interactions.
-Since it is almost equal in air and in vacuum, Coulomb's discovery is applicable only for these media, this is one of the conditions for the application of this type of formula.
-As already mentioned, in the SI system, the unit of measure for charge is Coulomb, abbreviated Cl.
+It should be taken into account that the environment in which the charges are located affects the interaction F. Since it is almost equal in air and in vacuum, Coulomb's discovery is applicable only for these media, this is one of the conditions for applying this type of formula.
+As already mentioned, in the SI system, the unit of charge is Coulomb, abbreviated as Cl.
 It characterizes the amount of electricity per unit of time.
-Derived from base SI units.
+It is a derivative of the basic SI units.

-You may have noticed that the formula is practically the same as in the gravitational interaction, only if in Newtonian mechanics masses appear, then in electrostatics - charges.
+You may have noticed that the formula is almost the same as in the gravitational interaction, only if in Newtonian mechanics masses appear, then in electrostatics - charges.

 Coulomb's formula for a dielectric medium

-The coefficient, taking into account the values of the SI system, is determined in H 2 * m 2 / Cl 2.
+The coefficient, taking into account the values of the SI system, is determined in N 2 *m 2 /Cl 2.
 It is equal to:

 In many textbooks, this coefficient can be found in the form of a fraction: